What is Full Spectrum Light?

 Great for reading and crafts.
 One of the best features of a full spectrum lamp is that its head can be turned and adjusted so you can just direct it to properly light up whatever you are working on.
 It gives you a crispier look at words and colors.

-Now that you know how these non-glaring light fixtures are perfect for performing your routine day to day tasks, it’s time to know how to buy a full spectrum lamp.
+Now that you know how these non-glaring light fixtures can be used for performing your routine day to day tasks or helping out with the seasonal blues, it’s time to know how to buy a full spectrum light.
 You have to find good lighting that is safe, easy on the eyes, and comfortable as you do your daily chores.
-Although it could cost more than other kinds of lamps, the safety you get from this definitely makes up for its price.
+Although it can cost more than other kinds of lamps, the benefits of full spectrum lighting definitely make up for its price.

 Otherwise known as “daylight” lighting, a full spectrum light has a very high color temperature, approximately the kind that you see on a bright and sunny day.
 It ranges from 5000K to 6000K and can be a very pronounced blue.
 It used to be lighting that is considered too harsh for the indoors but there are already variations that are good enough to be installed in homes and offices.

 The full spectrum index provides an analysis of the peaks and troughs given by the SPD.
 It then comes up with an average.
 The average gives the lamp its score.